B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 After a morning onsen bath and breakfast, we will experience stunning vistas and unique landscapes as we travel on, above, and even under majestic Mt.
 Tateyama.
 We will stop to enjoy a stroll through flower filled meadows and steaming volcanic valleys.
 The Tateyama Kurobe Alpine Route is known as the “Roof of Japan”.
 It passes through the dynamic scenery of Mt.
 Tateyama in the Japan Alps and is traversed using a variety of vehicles with an elevation change of 2400 meters from Toyama Prefecture to Nagano Prefecture.
 The route is approximately 90 km long and we will be impressed by the variety of scenery that can be seen in different seasons.
 First, we take a Cable Car to Bijodaira that takes us 500 m up.
 The average gradient here is 24°, and a site with unique rock formations named “Zaimoku-ishi” (timber rocks) is visible from the cable car.
 Second, we take the Highland Bus to Midagahara and Murodo.
 We will be captivated by the views as we travel through the range with a 1500 m change in altitude.
 The large trees in the forests, the highlands, and the mountain ranges are the highlights of the route.
 We will be able to get off the bus and walk along the road between 2 walls of snow 18 meters high.
 Third, we take the Tunnel Trolley Bus to Daikanbo which is the highest altitude trolley bus in Japan (2450 m).
 This bus runs inside a tunnel, piercing through the heart of Mt.
 Tateyama (3015 m high).
 The bus is powered by electricity, so the bus is “green” and does not produce exhaust fumes.
 Fourth, we take the Ropeway to Kurobedaira.
 The cable car here is one of the most unique in the world.
 It is the only cable car in Japan without pylons along its span.
 It is like a “moving observatory” giving a full panoramic view of the surrounding nature.
 Fifth, we take another Cable Car to Kurobeko.
 This is the only underground cable car in Japan, allowing it to be unaffected by snowfall.
 We have to do some walking before coming to the next station.
 Sixth, we take the Kanden Tunnel Trolley Bus from Kurobe Dam to Ogizawa Station.
 The tunnel for this trolley bus was originally built to transfer materials needed to build Kurobe Dam.
 The trolley bus crosses the border between Toyama and Nagano Prefectures, which was one of the most inaccessible places before the construction of the Kurobe Dam.
 After today’s exciting excursion we will return to the hotel to enjoy a delicious dinner and relax in the Onsen Hotel.
 Japanese onsens are extremely beneficial for one’s health because of its mineral content.
 Different minerals provide different health benefits while relaxing our body and mind.

 After breakfast, we will transfer to the “Top 10 World Dream Destinations” – Ashikaga Flower Park.
 Come and see the great wisteria over 150 years old which spreads over a 600 tatami trellis area.
 We can also see a Rose Garden here.
 After visiting this CNN selected dream destination, we will transfer to Tokyo, the capital, political, and commercial center of Japan.
-“Kani Doraku” is the most well-known crab restaurant in Japan.
-Founded in Osaka in 1960, Kani Doraku has been operating the top crab restaurants in Japan.
-We will have our Special Farewell Dinner here.
+After check-in to our hotel, we will have our Special Farewell Dinner near to the hotel.

 Full day free at leisure.
 You can visit Tokyo’s most famous upscale market shopping, dining and entertainment district – The Ginza, featuring numerous department stores, boutiques, art galleries, restaurants, night clubs and cafes.
 Or you can enjoy a shopping day at Shinjuku, Tokyo’s most vibrant commercial center, with many alleys, nooks, and crannies.
 Nearby, Shibuya is a center for fashion and culture, and its streets are the birthplace to many of Japan’s fashion and entertainment trends.

-We strongly recommend purchasing travel insurance when you make your reservation.
+**We strongly recommend purchasing travel insurance when you make a reservation**

 Includes: Tax and fuel surcharge